ietf-teep/architecture/draft-ietf-teep-architecture.md

 {: #notionalarch title="Notional Architecture of TEEP"}

-  - Service Providers (SP) and Device Administrators (DA) utilize the services of a TAM to manage TAs on Devices.
+  - Service Providers (SP) and Device Administrators (DA) utilize the services of a TAM to manage TAs on devices.
 SPs do not directly interact with devices.
 DAs may elect to use a TAM for remote administration of TAs instead of managing each device directly.

-  - Trusted Application Manager (TAM):  A TAM is responsible for performing lifecycle management activity on TA's on behalf of Service Providers and Device Administrators.
-This includes creation and deletion of TA's, and may include, for example, over-the-air updates to keep an SP's TAs up-to-date and clean up when a version should be removed.
+  - Trusted Application Manager (TAM):  A TAM is responsible for performing lifecycle management activity on TAs on behalf of Service Providers and Device Administrators.
+This includes creation and deletion of TAs, and may include, for example, over-the-air updates to keep an SP's TAs up-to-date and clean up when a version should be removed.
 TAMs may provide services that make it easier for SPs or DAs to use the TAM's service to manage multiple devices, although that is not required of a TAM.

-    The TAM performs its management of TA's through an interaction with a Device's TEEP Broker.
+    The TAM performs its management of TAs through an interaction with a device's TEEP Broker.
 As shown in
     {{notionalarch}}, the TAM cannot directly contact a TEEP Agent, but must wait for the TEEP Broker to contact the TAM requesting a particular service.
 This architecture is